Last Updated on February 23, 2022

 Lufthansa and Air France, for example, only allow medical face masks on their flights.
 It’s always best to keep updated with your airline as you prepare for your itinerary!

-In the few days before your trip, make sure to through your reusable masks in the wash so they are clean.
+In the few days before your trip, make sure to through your reusable face mask in the wash so its clean.
 Air travel stresses our skin and putting a bacteria-filled face mask on top of it won’t do us any good.

 If you’re opting to use disposable masks, make sure they haven’t been used before and that you are keeping them stored so no germs are making their way onto them.

 I’ve found that cloth masks are so much more comfortable on my face compared to the blue paper surgical masks.
 When traveling with a face mask on long-haul flights, my priorities, and I’m guessing yours too, are comfort and safety.

 I find most cloth masks provide both, but especially comfort.
 They are softer and more breathable for the skin.
 Your skin is already going through a lot being 30,000 miles in the air so don’t stress it out even more with a scratchy mask!

 To me, there is nothing worse than a ‘one size fits all’ face mask.
 Having the ability to adjust it your face is another layer of added comfort.